roman-milk/roman-milk.github.io/two-moms-two-laps.md

+===

- ****** Two Moms, Two Laps, Two Hours ****** byTx_Tall_Tales© Maybe it was just the beers talking.
+Maybe it was just the beers talking.
 The idea seemed beyond crazy to me.
 I mean, Aunt Marie was always teasing, but this was a new extreme.
 Especially since Mom would be involved too.
 But Mom and Aunt Marie seemed to think it the most natural solution in the world.

  Colin, on the other hand, seemed to be even more shocked by the concept than me.
 He kept looking back and forth between our mothers, the mere idea of what they were talking about short-circuiting his brain.